Pwnzer0tt1/pwnzer0tt1.it/content/posts/self-cet.md

 [OUT] VWH
 ```

-The key and the message are stored in a struct with some error handling features:
+The key and the message are stored in a struct with some error-handling features:
 ```c
 struct {
 	char key[32];